Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Preliminaries

-DD-SGD \cite{DGA} addresses communication delays by accounting for the delay staleness $\tau$ between the computation of gradients and their application to the model update \cite{stich2019error}. $\mathbf{g}_{t-\tau}^i$ represents the gradient computed by worker $i$ at the $(t-\tau)$-th iteration and the update rule shows as $\mathbf{x}_{t+1} = \mathbf{x}_t - \frac{\gamma }{n} \sum_{i=1}^n \mathbf{g}_{t-\tau}^i.$ The delay aggregation does not change the communication time for each iteration.
-As shown in Fig.~\ref{D-SGD difference fig}, DD-SGD parallelizes computation and communication by performing the $t$-th computation at the $t$-th iteration and sending $t$-th gradient, but the aggregation applies the gradient computed at $(t-\tau)$-th iteration.
-When combined with gradient compression (DD-EF-SGD), the transmission time is further reduced, as shown in the last part of Fig.~\ref{D-SGD difference fig}.
+Delayed aggregation \cite{DGA} addresses communication delays by accounting for the delay staleness $\tau$ between the computation of gradients and their application to the model update \cite{stich2019error}. $\mathbf{g}_{t-\tau}^i$ represents the gradient computed by worker $i$ at the $(t-\tau)$-th iteration and the update rule shows as $\mathbf{x}_{t+1} = \mathbf{x}_t - \frac{\gamma }{n} \sum_{i=1}^n \mathbf{g}_{t-\tau}^i$.
+Unlike standard D-SGD, delayed aggregation enables pipelining: the system performs the $t$-th computation concurrently with the transmission of gradients from the $(t-\tau)$-th iteration (as shown in Fig.~\ref{D-SGD difference fig}).
+While the physical transmission duration remains unchanged, it is effectively hidden behind the computation.
+When further combined with gradient compression (\algoname), the transmission time is reduced.